TheAIBot/DSP_Weaver/Publish_Weaver/README.md

 # Summary

-Weaver is a mod that roughly doubles the performance of DSP.
+Weaver is a mod that roughly triples the performance of DSP.
 The mod does not alter gameplay, does not disable achievements and can be enabled/disabled anytime.
-In my tests of late game saves, Weaver improves the game's performance by roughly 2.5-3.0x.
+In my tests of late game saves, Weaver improves the game's performance by roughly 3.0-3.5x.
 You'll experience the best performance while flying in outer space.
 You can read why in the **_How it works_** section.

 # Mod compatibility